Conditions for the use of OYSTER

 Unpack the OYSTER archive file first (tar zxvf oyster.tar.gz),

-this will create a directory (OYSTER root directory) named oyster in
+this will create the OYSTER root directory named oyster in your

-your current directory.
-Then unpack the other two archive files in the
+current directory.
+Then unpack the other two archive files in the OYSTER

 Check your system using the uname command.
 It must be one of

-pre-compiled shared library only for 64-bit Linux (compiled for
+a pre-compiled shared library for 64-bit Linux (compiled for

 In the main OYSTER directory, run make.
 To prepare OYSTER